 USDA’s Food Safety and Inspection Service (FSIS) is clear on the subject, saying items such as foam meat trays, convenience food dishes and egg cartons should be considered one-time-use packaging.

 “Bacteria from foods that these packages once contained may remain on the packaging and thus be able to contaminate foods or even hands if reused,” says FSIS on its web site.
 In California, the state Department of Food and Agriculture (CDFA) recommends not reusing egg cartons because of “health risks.”

 How can egg packaging be handled responsibly?
-Cardboard cartons may be recycled along with other paper products, torn into pieces and composted or used to start seedlings in the early Spring before transferring plants to the garden.
-Styrofoam is recyclable in some parts of the country.
+Cardboard cartons may be recycled along with other paper products, torn into pieces and composted or used to start seedlings in the early spring before transferring plants to the garden.
 One egg company offers a way for people to send used polystyrene containers back to an egg carton manufacturer for recycling.